Australian Parent Visas

-Australian Parent Visas are for parents who have children who are citizens or permanent residents of Australia.
-There are two categories of visas for parents wishing to migrate to Australia:
+Australian Parent Visas are for overseas parents who have children who are citizens or permanent residents of Australia.
+There are two main categories of visas for parents wishing to migrate to Australia:

-Parent visas are capped but there is more than 3 times the number of places for Contributory Parent Visa applicants than Parent Visa applicants, and Contributory Parent Visas have a higher processing priority.
+The number of Parent visas that can be approved annually is capped, but there is more than 3 times the number of places for Contributory Parent Visa applicants than Parent Visa applicants and, Contributory Parent Visas have a higher processing priority.

 "Balance of Family" Test (summary)

 The number of children of the parent who are lawfully and permanently resident in Australia or are eligible New Zealand citizens usually resident in Australia is:

 (i) greater than, or equal to, the total number of children of the parent who are resident overseas; or

 (ii) greater than the greatest number of children of the parent who are resident in any single overseas country.

 Aged parents: for men the qualifying age is 65 years. for women this depends on their date of birth.